aghouraf/Docs/aspnetcore/web-api/advanced/api-analyzer.md

 [!code-csharp[](api-conventions/sample/Controllers/ContactsController.cs?name=missing404docs&highlight=8-9)]

-The action documents the success return type (`200`) but does not document the 404 failure status code.
+The action documents the success return type (`200`) but doesn't document the 404 failure status code.
 The analyzer reports this as a warning with an option to fix it:

 [api-conventions/_static/Analyzer.gif]